nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 nodes, we specify the number of neurons to be created.
 This is not necessary when using an array of positions.

-See the table :ref:`tbl_parameters` in NUTM for a selection of NEST Parameters that can be used.
+See the table of *Topology-specific NEST Parameters* in NUTM for a selection of NEST Parameters that can be used.

-An example with a list of positions:
+An example of how to create off-grid nodes with a list of positions:

 ::